pycom/pycom-esp-idf/docs/en/api-guides/build-system.rst

 It does so by running ``make`` to expand the ESP-IDF build system variables which are set by the build, and then producing equivalent CMakelists files to set the same variables.

+.. important:: When the conversion tool converts a ``component.mk`` file, it doesn't determine what other components that component depends on.
+This information needs to be added manually by editing the new component ``CMakeLists.txt`` file and adding ``REQUIRES`` and/or ``PRIV_REQUIRES`` clauses.
+Otherwise, source files in the component will fail to compile as headers from other components are not found.
+See :ref:`component requirements`.

 The conversion tool is not capable of dealing with complex Makefile logic or unusual targets.
 These will need to be converted by hand.

 No Longer Available in CMake